MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/gdpr-dsr-Office365.md

 ||

 >[!NOTE]
->Das eDiscovery-Tool für die Inhaltssuche ist in [Office 365, das von 21Vianet (China) betrieben wird,](https://docs.microsoft.com/microsoft-365/admin/services-in-china/services-in-china) nicht verfügbar.
-Dies bedeutet, dass Sie dieses Tool nicht verwenden können, um Kundendaten in den in Tabelle 1 dargestellten Office 365-Anwendungen zu suchen und zu exportieren.
-Sie können jedoch das direkte eDiscovery-Tool in Exchange Online verwenden, um nach Inhalten in Benutzerpostfächern zu suchen.
-Sie können auch das eDiscovery Center in SharePoint Online verwenden, um nach Inhalten auf SharePoint-Websites und in OneDrive-Konten zu suchen.
-Alternativ können Sie einen Dokumentbesitzer bitten, Ihnen beim Suchen und Ändern oder Löschen von Inhalten zu helfen oder diese bei Bedarf zu exportieren.
-Weitere Informationen finden Sie unter:</br><br> * [Erstellen einer Compliance-eDiscovery-Suche](https://docs.microsoft.com/exchange/create-in-place-ediscovery-search-exchange-2013-help)<br> * [Einrichten eines eDiscovery Center in SharePoint Online](https://support.office.com/article/Set-up-an-eDiscovery-Center-in-SharePoint-Online-A18F8975-AA7F-43B4-A7D6-001D14744D8E)
+>The Content Search eDiscovery tool is not available in [Office 365 operated by 21Vianet (China)](https://docs.microsoft.com/microsoft-365/admin/services-in-china/services-in-china).
+This means you won't able to use this tool to search for and export Customer Data in the Office 365 applications shown in Table 1.
+However, you can use the In-Place eDiscovery tool in Exchange Online to search for content in user mailboxes.
+You can also use the eDiscovery Center in SharePoint Online to search for content in SharePoint sites and OneDrive accounts.
+Alternatively, you can ask a document owner to help you find and make changes or deletions to content or export it if necessary.
+For more information, see:</br><br> * [Erstellen einer Compliance-eDiscovery-Suche](https://docs.microsoft.com/exchange/create-in-place-ediscovery-search-exchange-2013-help)<br> * [Einrichten eines eDiscovery Center in SharePoint Online](https://support.office.com/article/Set-up-an-eDiscovery-Center-in-SharePoint-Online-A18F8975-AA7F-43B4-A7D6-001D14744D8E)

 ### <a name="using-content-search-to-find-personal-data"></a>Verwenden der Inhaltssuche zum Suchen nach personenbezogenen Daten

 Der erste Schritt bei der Reaktion auf einen Antrag einer betroffenen Person besteht darin, die personenbezogenen Daten zu finden, die Gegenstand dieses Antrags sind.
 Hierbei kann das Office 365 eDiscovery-Tool zum Suchen nach personenbezogenen Daten (in den gesamten Daten Ihres Unternehmens in Office 365) oder direkt die systemeigene Anwendung verwendet werden, in der die Daten erstellt wurden.
 Dieser erste Schritt – Suchen und Überprüfen der betreffenden personenbezogenen Daten – ist nützlich, um zu bestimmen, ob ein Antrag einer betroffenen Person die Anforderungen Ihres Unternehmens für die Annahme oder Ablehnung eines solchen Antrags erfüllt.
 Sie könnten beispielsweise nach dem Suchen und Überprüfen der betreffenden personenbezogenen Daten feststellen, dass die Anforderungen Ihres Unternehmens nicht erfüllt sind, da der Antrag die Rechte und Freiheiten anderer beeinträchtigen könnte oder weil die entsprechenden personenbezogenen Daten Teil einer Geschäftsaufzeichnung sind, an deren Bewahrung Ihr Unternehmen ein berechtigtes Geschäftsinteresse hat.

-Wie bereits erwähnt, schätzt Microsoft, dass mehr als 90 % der Daten einer Organisation mit Office-Anwendungen, wie Word und Excel, erstellt werden.
-Das bedeutet, dass Sie die Inhaltssuche im Security & Compliance Center verwenden können, um nach dem Großteil der Daten zu suchen, die im Zusammenhang mit einem Antrag einer betroffenen Person stehen.
+As previously stated, Microsoft estimates that over 90% of an organization's data is created with Office applications, such as Word and Excel.
+This means that you can use the Content Search in the Security & Compliance Center to search for most DSR-related data.

-In diesem Leitfaden wird davon ausgegangen, dass Sie oder die Person, die nach personenbezogenen Daten sucht, die für einen Antrag einer betroffenen Person möglicherweise relevant sind, mit dem Tool zur Inhaltssuche im Security & Compliance Center vertraut sind oder bereits Erfahrungen damit gemacht haben.
-Hinweise zur allgemeinen Verwendung des Leitfadens zur Inhaltssuche finden Sie unter [Inhaltssuche in Office 365](https://docs.microsoft.com/microsoft-365/compliance/content-search).
-Achten Sie darauf, dass der Person, die die Suche ausführt, die erforderlichen Berechtigungen im Security & Compliance Center zugewiesen wurden.
-Diese Person sollte als Mitglied der Rollengruppe eDiscovery-Manager im Security & Compliance Center hinzugefügt werden; siehe [Zuweisen von eDiscovery-Berechtigungen im Security & Compliance Center](https://docs.microsoft.com/microsoft-365/compliance/assign-ediscovery-permissions).
-Sie können ebenfalls andere Personen in Ihrer Organisation zur Rollengruppe eDiscovery-Manager hinzufügen, die an Anträgen betroffener Personen beteiligt sind, damit diese die erforderlichen Aktionen ausführen können, z.
-B. Vorschau und Export von Suchergebnissen im Tool zur Inhaltssuche.
-Beachten Sie jedoch, dass ein eDiscovery-Manager alle Inhaltsspeicherorte in Ihrer Organisation einsehen kann, einschließlich derer, die nicht mit Anträgen betroffener Personen im Zusammenhang stehen.
-Dies können Sie verhindern, indem Sie Compliance-Beschränkungen einrichten (wie [hier](#set-up-compliance-boundaries-to-limit-the-scope-of-content-searches) beschrieben).
+This guide assumes that you or the person searching for personal data that may be responsive to a DSR request is familiar with or has experience using the Content Search tool in the Security & Compliance Center.
+For general guidance on using Content Search, see [Content Search in Office 365](https://docs.microsoft.com/microsoft-365/compliance/content-search).
+Be sure that the person running the searches has been assigned the necessary permissions in the Security & Compliance Center.
+This person should be added as a member of the eDiscovery Manager role group in the Security & Compliance Center; see [Assign eDiscovery permissions in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/compliance/assign-ediscovery-permissions).
+Consider adding other people in your organization who are involved in investigating DSRs to the eDiscovery Manager role group, so they can perform the necessary actions in the Content Search tool such as previewing and exporting search results.
+However, unless you set up compliance boundaries (as described [here](#set-up-compliance-boundaries-to-limit-the-scope-of-content-searches)) be aware that an eDiscovery Manager can search all content locations in your organization, including ones that may not be related to a DSR investigation.

 Nachdem Sie die Daten gefunden haben, können Sie die bestimmte Aktion ausführen, die im Rahmen eines Antrags einer betroffenen Person angefordert wurde.